Access exports long integer numbers as double data type with decimal places in dBase IV (.dbf) format

 Method 2: Use Microsoft Office Excel to format the dataUse Excel to format the data in the table that you exported.
 To do this, follow these steps:

-In Excel, open the table that you exported as type dBase IV (*.dbf) from Access.
+- In Excel, open the table that you exported as type dBase IV (*.dbf) from Access.

-Format the cells that are not correctly formatted.
+- Format the cells that are not correctly formatted.
 To do this, select the cells, and then click Cells on the Format menu.

-After you have formatted the cells, export the spreadsheet as a dBase IV file.
+- After you have formatted the cells, export the spreadsheet as a dBase IV file.
 To do this, follow these steps:

-On the File menu, click Save As.
+- On the File menu, click Save As.

-In the Save as type box, click DBF 4 (dbase IV) (*.dbf), and then click Save.
+- In the Save as type box, click DBF 4 (dbase IV) (*.dbf), and then click Save.